Weekly Adult Learning Groups

 Care of the Ageless Soul: The Work of Thomas Moore

-Fall semester begins September 9, 2018 addressing the work of our Fall Spiritual Searcher, Thomas Moore.
-This weekly class will focus on the life and teachings of this Care of the Soul author before Thomas’ visit on November 30-December 1 hosted by The Burkhart Center of First Community Church.
+This class will focus on the life and teachings of Care of the Soul author Thomas Moore ahead of and after his visit on November 30 – December 1.
 The class is facilitated by Rev. David Hett and church member John Schuster, an executive coach and workshop leader who has studied with Thomas Moore and has an advanced degree in Jungian Psychology.
-This Sunday morning class is free and open to the public.
-Ticket information for the Thomas Moore event will be coming soon.
+This class is free and open to the public.
 Books are available in the bookstore or by arrangement.
-Contact Christy Caine with questions, firstname.lastname@example.org.
+Contact Christy Caine with questions, email@example.com.
+Register for the Thomas Moore event here.

 Christianity: Perspectives and Insights